 Faking Happiness Can Be Harmful

 Faking happiness is more harmful than helpful.
 First, you will not get the help and support you need.
-Second, and more important, you are deceiving yourself.
+Second, and more importantly, you are deceiving yourself.

-The first step on the road to mental health and emotional contentment is to be honest about your situation.
+The first step to mental health and emotional contentment is to be honest about your situation.

 Acceptance of your current unhappiness is the first step in getting to a place of true joy.

 Accept that it is entirely natural to feel unhappy or depressed.
-It happens to many people, at different times in their life, all over the world.
 It’s nothing to be ashamed of!
+It happens to all of us at different times in our lives.

 How do you know if you’re pretending to be happy?
-Let’s go over some of the most obvious signs you’ve been faking a smile.
+Let’s review some of the most obvious signs you’ve been faking a smile.

 Drowning Your Problems